 For purposes of this chapter --

-The term "coastal zone" means the coastal waters (including the lands therein and thereunder) and the adjacent shorelands (including the waters therein and thereunder), strongly influenced by each other and in proximity to the shorelines of the several coastal states, and includes islands, transitional and intertidal areas, salt marshes, wetlands, and beaches.
+The term "coastal zone" means the coastal waters (including the lands therein and thereunder) and the adjacent shorelands (including the waters therein and thereunder), strongly influenced by each other and in proximity to the shorelines of the several coastal States, and includes islands, transitional and intertidal areas, salt marshes, wetlands, and beaches.
 The zone extends, in Great Lakes waters, to the international boundary between the United States and Canada and, in other areas, seaward to the outer limit of State title and ownership under the Submerged Lands Act (43 U.S.C.
 1301 et seq.), the Act of March 2, 1917, (48 U.S.C.
 749), the Covenant to Establish a Commonwealth of the Northern Mariana Islands in Political Union with the United States of America, as approved by the Act of March 24, 1976 (48 U.S.C.
 1801 et seq.), or section 1 of the Act of November 20, 1963 (48 U.S.C.
 1705), as applicable.
 The zone extends inland from the shorelines only to the extent necessary to control shorelands, the uses of which have a direct and significant impact on the coastal waters, and to control those geographical areas which are likely to be affected by or vulnerable to sea level rise.
 Excluded from the coastal zone are lands the use of which is by law subject solely to the discretion of or which is held in trust by the Federal Government, its officers or agents.

-The term "coastal resource of national significance" means any coastal wetland, beach, dune, barrier island, reef, estuary, or fish and wildlife habitat, if any such area is determined by a coastal state to be of substantial biological or natural storm protective value.
+The term "coastal resource of national significance" means any coastal wetland, coastal upland, beach, dune, barrier island, reef, mangrove, submerged aquatic vegetation, estuary, or fish and wildlife habitat, if any such area is determined by a coastal State to be of substantial historical, cultural, research, biological, geological, hydrological, natural, ecological, storm protective, water quality, or flood risk protective value.

 The term "coastal waters" means